ajkdrag/ocrtoolkit/CONTRIBUTING.rst

   .. note::

-      (chequeparser) is used to indicate when the commands should be run within the virtual environment containing the development dependencies.
+      (ocrtoolkit) is used to indicate when the commands should be run within the virtual environment containing the development dependencies.